Some frequently asked questions about Open Labor – ask us some more...

 What are the obstacles to making these reforms a reality?
 Could this be just another in a long line of reports that disappear into the ether?

 We hope not.
-A lot is at stake: if we can’t draw a consensus across the Party, and deal with the most egregious examples of branch stacking, then we may have lost a once-in-a-generation opportunity.
+A lot is at stake: if we can’t create a broad consensus across the Party, and deal with the worst and most frequent forms of branch stacking, then we lose a once-in-a-generation opportunity.
 Democracy is in retreat across the world – we cannot afford to let the rot spread any further here.

 I find the ALP’s rules confusing and intimidating, so I generally avoid discussions about them.
 How can I learn about them?